Stephen R. Leopold

 Stephen R. Leopold is a former member of the Wisconsin State Assembly.

 Biography

 Leopold was born on June 19, 1944, in Jefferson City, Missouri.
 He graduated from Shorewood High School in Shorewood, Wisconsin, before earning a Bachelor of Arts degree from Stanford University in 1966 and attending graduate school at the University of Wisconsin–Milwaukee.
 During the Vietnam War, Leopold was a member of the United States Army Special Forces.
 He achieved the rank of captain before being held as a prisoner of war from 1968 to 1973.
-Leopold is married with two children.
+Leopold died in Puerto Vallarta, Mexico, on April 7, 2026, while undergoing heart surgery.
+Leopold was married with two children.

 Political career

 Leopold was first elected to the Assembly in 1976.
 He is a Democrat.